An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 Exhibit V

-Exhibit VI below shows the evolution of the first quarterly forward rate (the forward that applies from the 91 st day through the 182 nd day) over the same time period:
+Exhibit VI below shows the evolution of the first quarterly forward rate (the forward that applies from the 91st day through the 182nd day) over the same time period:

 Exhibit VI